rzmahmood/StarkNet-NFT-Template/README.md

 Once you can see the address of the account, visit the [official StarkNet goerli faucet](https://faucet.goerli.starknet.io/) and request some testnet Ether to your address.
 After that, rename the `.example.env` file to `.env` and replace `STARKNET_PKEY` and `STARKNET_ADDRESS` with your newly created variables.

-_NOTE: ArgentX hasn't upgraded the Account Contract in their Browser wallet yet and using an ArgentX wallet is currently not possible_
+_NOTE: ArgentX hasn't upgraded the Account Contract in their Browser wallet yet and using an ArgentX wallet is currently not possible.
+However, you can still mint NFTs to your Argent Browser wallet and interact with them there._

 ## 2. Deploy NFT Contract